2. Diálogos relacionados con la estructura de la imagen

 Más operaciones sobre las capas

-Other functions about layer size are available in the Layer context menu you get by right clicking on the Layer Dialog.
+Other functions about layer size are available in the Layer context menu you get by right clicking on the Layers dialog.
 You can find them also in the Layer submenu of the main menu.

 You will find merging layers functions in the Image main menu.